Above/Below-the-Line Mapping

 class ClassificationRuleEngine:

-def __init__(self, cost_center_map: Dict[str, CostCenterLevel]):
+def __init__(self, cost_center_map: dict[str, CostCenterLevel]):

 self.cost_center_map = cost_center_map